hkeremk/Parallel_Data_Processing/README.md

 - A Lambda funciton for the Coupon service is another subscriber to the same SNS topic.
 The subscriber receives messages that contain the attribute "coupon".

-- A Lambda function for Promotion service also subscribes to the same SNS topic.
-The susbcriber receives a messages that contain the attribute "distance" and value is greater than 10.